ibm-wsc/cloud-native-linuxone/docs/on-premises-lab/devsecops/devsecops.md

     1. See your project passes and click on it for full results

         !!! tip
-            Search for your project with your name like before.
+            Search for your project with your student like before.

         ![See your project passes](../../images/DevSecOps/SeeYourProjectPasses.png)